k-l-lambda/m4t/README.md

 - Longer reference audio (10-30 seconds) generally produces better quality
 - The cloned voice will maintain the speaker's characteristics but speak the new text
 - GPU recommended for faster processing (uses ~4GB VRAM)
+- **Reproducibility**: Set `seed` parameter to a fixed value (e.g., 42) for reproducible results across multiple runs
+  - Useful for A/B testing, debugging, or when consistent output is needed
+  - Use default `-1` for natural variety in voice generation

 ### Python Client Example